 Another pleasant day ahead

-Friday will be the warmest day ahead of the next cold front thanks to a gusty south breeze.
-Temperatures will likely soar into the mid 80s for many areas along with an uptick in the humidity.
+By Friday, our wind will switch to the south and warmer air will arrive with highs quickly climbing into the mid 80s by afternoon.

-The cold front mentioned above will push east across the region on Saturday bringing a few afternoon storms.
-Right now, the timing of this front doesn’t look favorable for widespread activity with the better chances remaining across the eastern ArkLaTex and points east.
-Still warm ahead of the front with highs again in the low to mid 80s.
+Looking ahead to the weekend, still tracking a cold front that will sweep east on Saturday bringing the potential of storms to parts of the region.
+Right now, it appears that the best chance of any widespread storms would favor the eastern half of the ArkLaTex Saturday afternoon.
+A few strong to severe storms will be possible with this but it’s still too soon for any finer details.
+It will be very warm ahead of the front with highs in the mid and upper 80s.

-Beautiful weather returns to round out the weekend with tons of sunshine and highs in the mid 70s for Sunday.
+Gorgeous weather returns behind this front for Sunday and into early next week with plenty of sunshine and highs each day in the mid and upper 70s.

 Have a great day!